evmts/tevm-monorepo/docs-beta/wagmi/use-contract-event.md

-# useContractWrite()
+# useContractEvent()

-[Wagmi hook](https://wagmi.sh/react/hooks/useContractWrite) for calling a read method on the contract.
+[Wagmi hook](https://wagmi.sh/react/hooks/useContractEvent) for calling a read method on the contract.

 To use this hook import it directly from wagmi.
 This guide will show how to integrate it with EVMts.

-For more documentation specific to useContractWrite see [wagmi documentation](https://wagmi.sh/react/hooks/useContractWrite)
+For more documentation specific to useContractEvent see [wagmi documentation](https://wagmi.sh/react/hooks/useContractEvent)

 - **Example**